Richard A. Proctor: Biography

 Proctor's largest and most ambitious work, Old and New Astronomy, left unfinished at his death, was completed by Arthur Cowper Ranyard and published in 1892 with a second edition in 1895.
-He settled in America some time after his second marriage in 1881, and died of yellow fever at New York City on 12 September 1888.
-A monument was later erected in his memory.
+Proctor settled in America some time after his second marriage in 1881, and died of yellow fever at New York City on 12 September 1888.
+A monument was later erected in his memory that was donated by George W. Childs, publisher of the Public Ledger newspaper in Philadelphia.
 Mary Proctor, his daughter by his first marriage, became an astronomer and a successful lecturer and writer.
+Proctor’s second wife, Sallie (1856-1941), was also active in astronomy.